TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ### ToastIapConfiguration

-The IAP setting information is delivered as below for TOAST IAP initialization.
+Refers to IAP configuration information which is applied as parameter for TOAST IAP initialization method.

 ```java
 /* ToastIapConfiguration.java */